Quasilinear rough partial differential equations with transport noise: Proof of the second uniqueness result, Theorem

 \end{proposition}

 \begin{proof} Let $\Phi $ be an $L^\infty$-solution of the transport equation

 understood as \eqref{transport_gene} with $\Z$ being defined as

-and whose existence is guaranteed by Theorem \ref{thm:transport} \footnote{Notice that $\Y\neq \Z$ since the input $-\partial_x X$ inside $\Z$ is of additive type, while $-\partial_x X$ appears in \eqref{dual} as a multiplicative component}.
+and whose existence is guaranteed by Theorem \ref{thm:transport} (notice that $\Y$ and $\Z$ are indeed different since the input $-\partial_x X$ inside $\Z$ is of additive type, while it appears in \eqref{dual} as a multiplicative term).
 Since the last $d$- coefficients of $Y$ and $Z$ agree, we can use Proposition \ref{pro:product}.
 Introducing the new unknown,

 a simple calculation using \eqref{concl:prod} shows that $z$ is a solution of the following equation with transport rough input

 where

 and